tonylucas/ecvd-js/lesson5/prez/course.md

     // y is defined in the local scope of makeAdder return x + y; // We can access the outer function scope }
-  return addX; // We return the function which have a reference to a variable in the outer function scope };
+  return addX; // We return the closure
+};

 var add5 = makeAdder(5);